TalhaR/Price-Tracker/README.md

 # Price-Tracker
-Amazon Web Scrapper that notifies if desired product dropped in price
+Amazon Web Scrapper that notifies if a desired product meets a user-defined target price

 # Requirements
 - Python 3.5.x or higher